hedi0/manga_siteweb/README.md

 *   Before submitting, changes have been tested locally.
 *   For new features, steps to test the functionality.
-*   For bug fixes, steps to reproduce the resolution.
+*   For bug fixes, steps t